pydantic/pydantic/docs/blog/pydantic-v2.md

 *pydantic-core* is written in Rust using the excellent [pyo3](https://pyo3.rs/) library which provides rust bindings for python.

+!!! note
-**Note:** the python interface to pydantic shouldn't change as a result of using pydantic-core, instead pydantic will use type annotations to build a schema for pydantic-core to use.
+    The python interface to pydantic shouldn't change as a result of using pydantic-core, instead pydantic will use type annotations to build a schema for pydantic-core to use.

 pydantic-core is usable now, albeit with a fairly unintuitive API, if you're interested, please give it a try.